Archive What it means to be cyberbullied

 But like many forms of bullying, there is an online method.

 Bullies stalk and harass their victims using technology.
-Those who choose this method are often tech savvy and creatively and continuously send messages and torment people.
+Those who choose this method are often tech-savvy and creative and continuously send messages and torment people.

 cyberbulling